oliverkierepka/okokok/README.md

 ## Code scaffolding

 Run `ng g component my-component --project=my-app` to generate a new component.
+The new app will be scaffoled in the <code>/src/app</code> folder.

 ## Build